dennism501/graphy-react-interview/README.md

 * The annotations do not persist between page loads.
 Would like to add persistence to localstorage (so that if the API request to save the annotations fails, the user doesn't lose their annotations)
 * Handle collision of bounding/parent container (i.e. the browser viewport)
 * Improve the touch screen support and UX
-* Think about whether using a state managment library makes sense for this (i.e. Redux)
+* Think about whether using a state management library makes sense for this (i.e. Redux)
 * Think about using React Hooks and Context to simplify implementation
-* Seperate the management of annotations (`annotationStore`) and the rendering of annotations into a 'Annotation manager' class (for management of annotations) and functional components, to simplify the annotations.js code
+* Seperate the management of annotations (`annotationStore`) and the rendering of annotations into an 'Annotation manager' class (for management of annotations) and functional components, to simplify the annotations.js code

 ### Local setup